 Due to the loss of income, Powell sold his home to avoid foreclosure.

-“I was gonna pack in my microphone and go fishing.
-Boy, here it is 16 months later, and I am still going,” Powell said.
-“I’ve had four heart attacks in 16 months, the last one damn near killed me.
-If I hadn’t been in the ER when it happened, it would have.”
+"I was going to pack in my microphone and go fishing.
+Boy, here it is 16 months later, and I am still going," Powell said.
+"I've had four heart attacks in 16 months, the last one [nearly] killed me.
+If I hadn't been in the ER when it happened, it would have."

-“I’m gonna see—I guess the entire country is going to see—how well they will be able to ignore it, now that I’ve given a video to [former] President Trump.”
+"I'm going to see—I guess the entire country is going to see—how well they will be able to ignore it, now that I've given a video to [former] President Trump."